Best time to travel to Wisconsin

 Northern Lights

 When you are expecting a solar storm that may cause auroras, try to get out of the city to minimize the impact of light pollution.
-You will most probably see a faint green glow on the horizon which will not be as impressive as auroras in Alaska or Yukon.
-However, if you photograph the phenomenon with a long exposure, you can actually see more glow and colors on camera than with a naked eye.
+Solar particles interact with specific atoms in Earth's atmosphere to create the colors of aurora borealis and australis.
+You will most probably see a faint green glow on the horizon, which will not be as impressive as auroras in Alaska or Yukon.
+However, if you photograph the phenomenon with a long exposure, you can actually see more glow and colors on camera than with the naked eye.

-The season for aurora borealis in Northern Hemisphere generally runs from September through March.
-Autumn and spring are often experiencing solar storms so there are more chances to see aurora borealis.
+The season for aurora borealis in the Northern Hemisphere generally runs from September through March.
+Autumn and spring often experience solar storms, so there are more chances to see aurora borealis.
 Summer skies are quite dark in Wisconsin, so seeing aurora is a possibility.

 Aurora Borealis by Lake Michigan